Class WFormModel

 • isVisible

-public boolean isVisible(String field)
+public boolean isVisible(java.lang.String field)

 Returns whether a field is visible.